tedneward/Azgaarnoth/Creatures/Extraplanar/Yugoloths.md

 >***Trident.*** Melee or Ranged Weapon Attack: +7 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 7 (1d6 + 4) piercing damage, or 8 (1d8 + 4) piercing damage when held with two claws and used to make a melee attack.
 >
 >***Teleport.*** The mezzoloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
 >
+>***Innate Spellcasting.*** The mezzoloth's innate spellcasting ability is Charisma (spell save DC 11).
+The mezzoloth can innately cast the following spells, requiring no material components:
+>* 2/day each: darkness, dispel magic
+>* 1/day: cloudkill
+>

 ---